sam-mcclure/Study-Guide/JavaScript/Notes.md

 * setTimeout does not guarantee that the function returns in that time, rather that is the minimum possible time for the function to run.
 May need to wait for other actions in the task queue

 * Render is given higher priority than other callbacks.
 It also has to wait for other actions to finish

+# Week 2

+## Hoisting

+* **Hoisting** the behavior of 'moving' var and function declarations to the top of their respective scopes during the compilation phase.

+* Function declarations are completely hoisted.
+This means that a declared function can be called before it is defined

+* Variables are partially hoisted. var decalarations are hoisted but not its assignments. let and const are not hoisted